himgodfreyho/appinventor-docker/README.md

 ```
 docker run -it -p 8888:8888 -v "YOUR_APP_INVENTOR_PARENT_FOLDER_FULL_PATH:/root/appinventor-sources/" appinventorserver
 ```
 The ``-p 8888:8888`` option forwards your 8888 port to the container 8888 port, so that you can access it at http://localhost:8888 on your host computer.
-(Host computer is the machine you are using, i.e., the Windows or Mac computer)
+(Host computer is the machine you are using, e.g., your Windows or Mac computer)

 The ``-v "YOUR_APP_INVENTOR_PARENT_FOLDER_FULL_PATH:/root/appinventor-sources/"`` option mounts the source code at your host computer to the container.
 The reason is that normally we shall use our favorite IDE to change the source code on our host computer.
 By mounting the source code as a volume, any changes to the source code will be synced to the container.